RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

         - are special rights which vest only in the Crown, as opposed to other persons.
         - For example, the executive has a prerogative priority with regard to debts
       - Proprietary Prerogatives def
-        - refer to the Crown’s special rights of ownership such as its entitlement to royal fish, royal metals and the seabed
+        - refer to the Crown's special rights of ownership such as its entitlement to royal fish, royal metals and the seabed
   - Other common law executive powers
     - Malone v Metropolitan Police Commissioner [1979] Ch 344
       - Megarry VC found that the placement of telephone taps by the police, without statutory authorisation, was permitted as a private person could, at the time, also eavesdrop.
   - The power to enter contracts and spend moneys
     - Williams v Commonwealth (2012) 248 CLR 15
-      - concerned a challenge to the Commonwealth’s funding of school chaplains in public schools.
+      - concerned a challenge to the Commonwealth's funding of school chaplains in public schools.
       - Argument: That funding was not authorised by any statute, so it would have to be grounded in an autonomous executive power to spend if it was to be valid.
-      - HCA stated the power of expenditure via contract “is now a powerful tool of public administration” and rejected the Cth argument
+      - HCA stated the power of expenditure via contract "is now a powerful tool of public administration" and rejected the Cth argument
-        - a majority rejected the existence of autonomous executive power to spend, even within the bounds of the federal Parliament’s heads of power.
+        - a majority rejected the existence of autonomous executive power to spend, even within the bounds of the federal Parliament's heads of power.
 The same limit seemed to apply to the power to conclude contracts.
-    - The High Court majority imposed a similar limit on the Commonwealth’s power to conclude contracts:
+    - The High Court majority imposed a similar limit on the Commonwealth's power to conclude contracts:
       - the Commonwealth was not able to conclude a contract for any purpose.
   - The relationship between s 61 and common law executive powers
     - Ruddock v Vadarlis (2001) 110 FCR 491,
-      - the constitutionality of some of the Howard government’s actions in the 2001 controversy surrounding the MV Tampa was tested.
+      - the constitutionality of some of the Howard government's actions in the 2001 controversy surrounding the MV Tampa was tested.
         - At the time, the rescuees would have been entitled to the right to remain in Australia, albeit in a detention centre, while their asylum claims were processed under the Migration Act 1958 (Cth) if they had reached Christmas Island.
         - The Australian government refused the Tampa permission to dock in Christmas Island, presumably to avoid this consequence
           - the vessel was not permitted to dock on Christmas Island.